tamato/achaea_mudlet/occultist/domination.md

 Syntax:            ORDER SOULMASTER POSSESS <target>
                    ORDER <target> <command>
 Works on/against:  Adventurers
-Cooldown:          3.00 seconds of equilibrium
+Cooldown:          3.00 seconds of equilibrium (3 sec to summon)

 Details:
 Marduk will send to you a soulmaster entity.
 This entity may be ordered to POSSESS an adventurer.
 When it does, it will take a few seconds to